 The Science Behind the Fish Reef Project

-- Create complex spaces and habitats with differences in light, shade and water flow to encourage further colonisation of marine organisms.
-The reef structures can be tailored to suit the requirements of specific target species such as rock lobster, abalone, demersal (living on or near the seafloor) or pelagic finfish (living near to the surface or higher up in the water column).
+Each Fish Reef Design creates complex spaces and habitats with differences in light, shade and water flow to encourage further colonization of marine organisms.
+The reef structures can be tailored to suit the requirements of specific target species such as rock lobster, abalone, demersal (living on or near the seafloor) or pelagic fin fish (living near to the surface or higher up in the water column).